Becoming a caregiver

 The application pack

-- A request for two types of ID and consent to go ahead with Police vetting and search our records for any existing information
+- a request for two types of ID and consent to go ahead with Police vetting and searching our records for any existing information

 3. Your assessment